Zone of Death (Yellowstone): History

 After Kalt discovered the loophole, he worked to have Congress close it.
 He suggested to lawmakers in Wyoming that the Zone of Death be included as part of the federal district court for the District of Idaho instead of the Wyoming district, which would fix the issue.
 Congress ignored Kalt's suggestion.
 In 2007, author C. J. Box wrote a novel called Free Fire that featured the Zone, which Box hoped would increase governmental awareness.
 The novel did succeed in alerting Wyoming Senator Mike Enzi to the issue, but Enzi was unable to convince Congress to discuss it.
-Although missing person cases nearby have attracted some media attention, no known felonies have been committed in the Zone of Death since Kalt's discovery, as of 2025.
+Although missing person cases nearby have attracted some media attention, no known felonies have been committed in the Zone of Death as of 2026.

 In December 2005, a poacher named Michael Belderrain illegally shot an elk in the Montana section of Yellowstone.
 Belderrain cited Kalt's paper "The Perfect Crime" to explain why he believed it was illegal to have his trial with a jury from a state other than where the crime was committed.
 The court dismissed this argument.
 Belderrain took a plea deal which waived his right to a jury trial and prohibited him from appealing the Zone of Death issue to the 10th Circuit, rendering the issue moot, at least for the time being.